abilandz/Advanced/regex.md

 In the above example, asterisk ```*``` had an effect only on a single preceding character "c".
 But we can make asterisk ```*``` acting directly on character classes ```[ ... ]``` , when the final result is different.
 In combination with character classes, ```*``` matches any number of characters in that class, but also in any order:

 - `[no]*` — matches "n", "nn", "nnn", "o", "oo", "ooo", "no", "nno", "noo", "on", "oon", "onn", etc. It will match also "abc" because that would correspond to "zero occurences either of "n" or "o".
-TBI 20240728 this is not really a usefuly regex . re-think if I nedd this example at all
+TBI 20240728 this is not really a usefuly regex  - re-think if I need this example at all